-The collapse of software systems due to high demand damages the user experience and their digital quality of life, generating huge losses for companies.
-My aim in this article is to explain why you should focus on performance testing services to grow your business and reach scalability.
+The collapse of software systems due to high demand damages the user experience and digital quality of life, generating huge losses for companies.
+My aim in this article is to explain the performance testing benefits and why you should focus on them to grow your business and reach scalability.

 Our first impression is often decisive when we use an application or visit a website for the first time.
 When a platform is slow and makes us waste time, what impression do we form?
 And what if it throws different errors without explanation?